Back to blog

 Discover Alicante's Authentic Sweets and Desserts for a Sweet Stay

 No exploration of Alicante's sweets is complete without mentioning Turrón.
-This iconic Spanish confection has a rich history dating back centuries, and to this day remains a favorite treat not only among locals but also among tourists.
-Turron is a type of almond nougat made from a mixture of toasted almonds, honey, sugar and egg whites.
+This iconic Spanish confection has a rich history dating back centuries and remains a favorite treat among locals and tourists.
+Turron is a type of almond nougat made from a mixture of toasted almonds, honey, sugar, and egg whites.
 The mixture is carefully boiled to achieve the perfect consistency before being poured into molds to set.
 There are two main varieties of Turron: the soft and creamy Jijona and the crunchy Alicante.
 Jijona Turron is soft and velvety, while Alicante Turron boasts a hearty crunch thanks to the generous amount of whole almonds.
 Whether you enjoy it during the festive season at a fair or find it on a café menu, Turron is a must-try delicacy that showcases the best of Alicante's culinary heritage.
+You can try some delicious Turron at Turrones 1880 (@turron1880_), a well-known shop in Alicante that specializes in this traditional sweet.

-Another iconic treat that hails from Alicante is the Torta de Alicante, also known as "Alicante Cake".
+Another iconic treat from Alicante is the Torta de Alicante, also known as "Alicante Cake."
 This dense and aromatic cake is a testament to the region's love of almonds.
-The main ingredients of Torta de Alicante include ground almonds, honey, sugar and a mixture of aromatic spices such as cinnamon and nutmeg.
-The resulting cake is rich, moist and full of nutty sweetness.
+The main ingredients of Torta de Alicante include ground almonds, honey, sugar, and a mixture of aromatic spices such as cinnamon and nutmeg.
+The resulting cake is rich, moist, and full of nutty sweetness.
 Torta de Alicante, often garnished with a whole almond on top, is as attractive as it is delicious.
 A slice of Torta de Alicante is sure to satisfy your sweet tooth and make you want to try it again.
+For a delightful experience, visit Pastelería El Carmen in Alicante, where you can savor this traditional cake.

-Although Horchata is not a dessert in the traditional sense, it is a favorite drink in Alicante that pairs perfectly with the local sweets.
-This creamy, refreshing drink is made from ground tiger nuts, water and sugar.
-The ingredients are mixed together to create a smooth and juicy liquid, which is then strained to remove any remaining solids.
+Although Horchata is not a dessert in the traditional sense, it is a favorite drink in Alicante that pairs perfectly with local sweets.
+This creamy, refreshing drink is made from ground tiger nuts, water, and sugar.
+The ingredients are mixed to create a smooth and juicy liquid, which is then strained to remove any remaining solids.
 Horchata has a subtle nutty flavor with hints of sweetness, making it the perfect companion to your sweets and desserts in any cafe in Alicante.
 Served chilled over ice, Horchata provides a welcome respite from the warm Mediterranean sun and is a popular choice among locals and visitors alike.
+Enjoy a glass of Horchata at Santa Gloria Coffee & Bakery (@santaglorialicante) in Alicante, known for its delicious drinks and pastries.

 Polvorones are crumbly almond cookies that hold a special place in the hearts of the people of Alicante.
 These delicious treats are a staple of the Spanish holidays, especially around Christmas time.
-The key ingredients of Polvorones include finely ground almonds, flour, sugar and butter, which are combined into a delicate dough.
+The key ingredients of Polvorones include finely ground almonds, flour, sugar, and butter, combined into a delicate dough.
 Then, before baking, the dough is shaped into small round cookies or crescents to the perfect shape.
-The resulting cookies are tender, buttery and incredibly crumbly, with a rich almond flavor that melts in your mouth.
+The resulting cookies are tender, buttery, and incredibly crumbly, with a rich almond flavor that melts in your mouth.
 Dusting Polvorones with powdered sugar adds an extra touch of sweetness and elegance, making them a great addition to any dessert.
+Try these delightful cookies at Confitería La Colmena (@pastelerialacolmena), a traditional bakery in Alicante.

 Pastisettes are delicate crescent-shaped pastries that are one of Alicante's common culinary traditions.
-These little treats are made from a sweet dough filled with a variety of flavorful fillings, such as pumpkin jam or almond paste.
+These little treats are made from sweet dough filled with various flavorful fillings, such as pumpkin jam or almond paste.
 Before baking, the dough is carefully rolled around the filling to create a characteristic crescent shape until golden brown.
-Pasties are often prepared during festive events and special celebrations, where they serve as a symbol of joy and home comfort.
-Whether you enjoy them with your morning cup of coffee or as an afternoon snack at a local café, Pastissets offer a taste of Alicante's rich culinary heritage in every bite.
+Pastisettes are often prepared during festive events and special celebrations, serving as a symbol of joy and home comfort.
+Whether you enjoy them with your morning cup of coffee or as an afternoon snack at a local café, Pastisettes offer a taste of Alicante's rich culinary heritage in every bite.
+You can find these pastries at La Masa de Tomasa (@lamasadetomasa), a bakery known for its traditional pastries.

 Arroz con Leche, or rice pudding, is a comforting creamy dessert that holds a special place in Alicante's culinary treasures.
-Made with simple ingredients like rice, milk, sugar and cinnamon, this classic dessert is loved for its velvety texture and delicious taste.
+Made with simple ingredients like rice, milk, sugar, and cinnamon, this classic dessert is loved for its velvety texture and delicious taste.
 The rice is cooked in the milk until soft and sticky, absorbing the sweetness of the sugar and the warmth of the cinnamon.
 Served hot or chilled, Arroz con Leche is a versatile dessert that can be enjoyed on its own or paired with fresh fruit for added freshness and flavor.
 No matter where you taste it, Arroz con Leche is sure to evoke feelings of nostalgia and satisfaction.
+For a delicious serving, visit Restaurante Casa Cantó, a local favorite.

-Although churros are not unique to Alicante, they remain a popular flavor in the region and are ordered to enjoy this flavor as often as other traditional sweets.
-This fried pastry is loved for its crispy exterior, soft interior and incredible taste.
-Churros are usually served hot and sprinkled generously with sugar or powdered sugar for extra sweetness.
+Although churros are not unique to Alicante, they remain a popular flavor in the region and are enjoyed as often as other traditional sweets.
+This fried pastry is loved for its crispy exterior, soft interior, and incredible taste.
+Churros are usually served hot and generously sprinkled with sugar or powdered sugar for extra sweetness.
 They are often accompanied by a cup of thick hot chocolate for dipping, creating a divine combination of flavors and textures.
-Churros are an integral part of Alicante's culinary landscape, whatever the season, occasion or day.
+Churros are an integral part of Alicante's culinary landscape, whatever the season, occasion, or day.
+For an authentic experience, visit Valor Chocolatería, famous for its churros and chocolate.

-It is worth noting that all the typical sweets and desserts of Alicante, which we mentioned above, are wonderful new knowledge that allows you to look into the rich culinary heritage and bright gastronomic culture of the region.
-From the iconic Turron to the soothing Arroz con Leche, all these sweets will make you want to indulge and immerse yourself in local traditions in Alicante.
-So whether you're strolling Alicante's historic streets or relaxing on its sun-drenched beaches, be sure to treat yourself to these delectable delicacies to sweeten your stay and create lasting memories of this enchanting Spanish city.
+It is worth noting that all the typical sweets and desserts of Alicante, which we mentioned above, offer a delightful insight into the region's rich culinary heritage and vibrant gastronomic culture.
+From the iconic Turron to the comforting Arroz con Leche, these sweets will make you want to indulge and immerse yourself in Alicante's local traditions.
+So, whether you're strolling Alicante's historic streets or relaxing on its sun-drenched beaches, be sure to treat yourself to these delectable delicacies to sweeten your stay and create lasting memories of this enchanting Spanish city.

 March 27, 2024